BMO Family Office

 When choosing an agent, consider the person’s physical location, particularly for health care decisions in an emergency.
 For financial agents, consider someone who is financially responsible and who will execute your wishes.
 Work with your attorney to put documents in place that conform to your needs and to your state’s statutes.

 If you’re a business owner, have you named someone to keep your business running if you have a serious health event?
-Operating agreements and buy-sell agreements can be used to transfer your interests or duties to someone else.
+Oftentimes, life and disability insurance, when strategically designed, can be used as an effective funding vehicle for buy/sell agreements and key person coverage.
 They provide a smooth transition of power at agreed upon terms to ensure your business continues to operate without significant disruption if you are unable to carry out your responsibilities.

 Could you manage the loss of income and increased expenses caused by a health crisis?
 The steps below can help you determine if you can adequately cover additional expenses or lost income, or if you need to explore alternatives to avoid a significant disruption in your lifestyle.